-Steve Andersen and are are delighted with the acclaim for our new book, Beyond the Sales Process.
+Steve Andersen and I are delighted with the acclaim for our new book, Beyond the Sales Process.

 We’ve been interviewed a number of times during the past few weeks.
 One subject that keeps being raised is positioning.
 So I thought I’d share you you a few short excerpts from Strategy 7 with a graphic highlighting the core components of positioning.